-My very first record, given to me by my grandfather when I was five, was John Denver’s Greatest Hits.
+My very first record, given to me by my cousins when I was five, was John Denver’s Greatest Hits.
 Like a lot of massively popular music, his songs went through a wave of ubiquitousness, some years of derision and maybe a little embarrassment, until they took their place in the pantheon of full-on American classic folk pop.
 A few years back, I went on a road trip, and my carload of girlfriends were singing along to a John Denver mix until we were all basically babbling in tears.
 His music is rousing, completely sentimental, and uplifting.
 Corny as it sounds, a song like “Rocky Mountain High” or “Take Me Home, Country Roads” can make you feel like waving an American flag and visiting every major National Park to just salute the breathtaking beauty of this land.

 None of that passion and emotion is to be found in this by-the-book British documentary.